eclipsesource/pdf-maker/README.md

 ### Graphics

-Each block can have a `graphics` attribute that accepts a list of shapes to draw into that block or a function that returns a list of shapes.
+Each block can have a `graphics` property that accepts a list of shapes to draw into that block or a function that returns a list of shapes.
 The function will be called with the block's width and height.
 This can be used to draw shapes that depend on the block's size.

 Shapes can be lines, rectangles, circles, or SVG paths.
-In the following example, a graphics attribute is used to draw a yellow background behind the text and a blue border at the left edge.
+In the following example, a graphics property is used to draw a yellow background behind the text and a blue border at the left edge.

 ```js